Etisalat: Etisalat India

-It raised objections about etisalat's presence in Pakistan and its connection with Pakistan's intelligence agency ISI. etisalat owns a 26% stake in Pakistan Telecommunications and has a subscriber base of 3 million in Afghanistan.
-The MHA has also expressed concerns about the telecom surveillance software etisalat had used in a Blackberry service it had introduced in the UAE and recommended that the company should not be allowed to offer Blackberry services in India.
+It raised objections about Etisalat's presence in Pakistan and its connection with Pakistan's intelligence agency ISI.
+Etisalat owns a 26% stake in Pakistan Telecommunications and has a subscriber base of 3 million in Afghanistan.
+The MHA has also expressed concerns about the telecom surveillance software Etisalat had used in a Blackberry service it had introduced in the UAE and recommended that the company should not be allowed to offer Blackberry services in India.

-On 22 February 2012, etisalat announced that it will cease operations in India post cancellation of its licenses by Supreme Court of India.
-It issued notice to its subscribers, giving them 30 days to change operator.
-On 5 September 2012, etisalat announced that it would not bid for spectrum in the November 2012 2G spectrum auction.
-In a released statement the company said, "etisalat Group has decided not to participate in the auction as it is not willing to re-participate after being canceled its owned licences.
-Following the publication by Department of Telecomm (DoT) – India’s Ministry of Communications and Information Technology of the information memorandum for the planned auction of spectrum in 1800 MHz and 800 MHz bands, the Emirates Telecommunications Corporation (etisalat) wishes to confirm that it has decided not to participate in the auction".
+On 22 February 2012, Etisalat announced that it will cease operations in India post-cancellation of its licenses by the Supreme Court of India.
+It issued notice to its subscribers, giving them 30 days to change operators.
+On 5 September 2012, Etisalat announced that it would not bid for spectrum in the November 2012 2G spectrum auction.
+In a released statement the company said, "Etisalat Group has decided not to participate in the auction as it is not willing to re-participate after being canceled its owned licenses.
+Following the publication by the Department of Telecomm (DoT) – India’s Ministry of Communications and Information Technology of the information memorandum for the planned auction of spectrum in 1800 MHz and 800 MHz bands, the Emirates Telecommunications Corporation (Etisalat) wishes to confirm that it has decided not to participate in the auction".